-During your initial EMDR session, Dr. McDonald and the team discuss what happens during your appointment.
+During your initial EMDR session, Dr. Cheri and the team discuss what happens during your appointment.
 They make sure you’re comfortable before moving forward.

 Throughout your sessions, you can expect to discuss what you were thinking and feeling.
 As you work through your session, your beliefs and mental images about the traumatic event can begin changing.
 Progressing through EMDR sessions can help the trauma feel less disturbing to you over time.

-To help you achieve the best outcome for your treatments, Dr. McDonald and the team may recommend a series of eight sessions that last 60-90 minutes.
+To help you achieve the best outcome for your treatments, Dr. Cheri and the team may recommend a series of eight sessions that last 60-90 minutes.